Restriction of $p$-modular representations of $U(2, 1)$ to a Borel subgroup: Supersingular representations

 \begin{theorem} Let $\pi$ be a supersingular representation of $G$.
 Then $\pi\mid_B$ is irreducible. \end{theorem}

 \begin{proof} Let $w$ be any non-zero vector in $\pi$.
-We already know that (by the argument of Proposition \ref{restriction to borel})
+We already know that (from the argument of Proposition \ref{restriction to borel})

 Take any non-zero vector $v$ in the above space.
-By Proposition \ref{nilpotent of S+}, $v$ will be annihilated by $S^k _+$ for $k$ large enough, and let $m$ be the least integer satisfying that.
+As $\pi$ is supersingular, by Proposition \ref{nilpotent of S+} $v$ will be annihilated by $S^k _+$ for $k$ large enough.
+Let $m$ be the least positive integer satisfying that.
 Now the vector $v'= S^{m-1} _+ v$ is non-zero.
 By Proposition \ref{S_K and S_- preserve I_1}, $v'$ is still $I_{1, K}$-invariant, and lies in $\langle B\cdot w\rangle$ by the form of $S_+$.
 It satisfies

 We are done by Proposition \ref{restriction to borel}. \end{proof}